 Myojo Chuka Soba Tomita Tonkotsu Gyokai Instant Ramen

-Today, for lunch I bought a cup of instant ramen from Myojo at a 7 Eleven convenience store near my house.
-It has been a while since I last ate instant ramen, but the Myojo’s ramen tasted really good for the price of 224 yen (about 2.1 USD).
+Today, for lunch I bought a cup of instant ramen at a 7 Eleven convenience store near my house.
+It has been a while since I last ate instant ramen, but the noodle soup from Myojo tasted quite good for the price of 224 yen (about 2.1 USD).

-What I bought this time, Myojo “Chuka Soba Tomita Tokumori Char-siu Tonkotsu Gyokai (中華蕎麦とみ田 特盛チャーシュー豚骨魚介)” Ramen is from 7 Eleven’s Meiten Kikou series.
+What I picked up this time, the Myojo “Chuka Soba Tomita Tokumori Char-Siu Tonkotsu Gyokai (中華蕎麦とみ田 特盛チャーシュー豚骨魚介)” Ramen is from 7 Eleven’s Meiten Kikou series.

-“Chuka Soba Tomita (中華蕎麦とみ田)” (Google Map) is one of the most famous ramen restaurants in Japan that is located in Matsudo, Chiba Prefecture, to which I have been several times in the past as mentioned in this article.
+For the unfamiliar, “Chuka Soba Tomita (中華蕎麦とみ田)” (Google Map) is one of the most famous ramen shops in Japan that is located in Matsudo, Chiba Prefecture, to which I have been several times in the past as I mentioned in this article.

-“Tokumori Char-siu (特盛チャーシュー)” means an extra large portion of Char-siu pork, while “Tonkotsu Gyokai (豚骨魚介)” here means that the broth base of the ramen is made from pork bones and seafood.
+In the name of the cup ramen, “Tokumori Char-Siu (特盛チャーシュー)” stands for an extra-large portion of Char-Siu pork, while “Tonkotsu Gyokai (豚骨魚介)” here means that the broth of the ramen is made with pork bones and seafood.

-The 7 Eleven Japan limited instant ramen, Myojo Chuka Soba Tomita has been around since January 2018, and this new version went on the market in March this year in Japan, whose main points of change include the enrichment of the umami flavor and the increase of the amount of Char-siu pork.
+The 7 Eleven Japan limited instant ramen, Myojo Chuka Soba Tomita has been around since January 2018, and this new edition came into the market in March of this year, whose main points of change include enrichment of the umami flavor and increase of the amount of Char-Siu pork.

 On the top lid, there is a brown sachet pasted which contains special flavoring oil.
-In the cup, a substantial amount of pork, together with chopped green onions and Menma processed bamboo shoots, is scattered on the dried noodle block.
+In the cup, a generous amount of pork mixed with chopped green onions and Menma bamboo shoots is scattered on the dried noodle block.

 |4||Stir all the ingredients well with chopsticks and enjoy!|

-The broth is packed with umami flavors from pork and bonito extract and has a nice fragrance of seafood as a whole.
-It is neither greasy nor that strong in taste, making the noodles easy to eat.
+As for the taste, packed with umami flavors from pork and bonito extract, the broth has a nice fragrance of seafood as a whole.
+It is neither greasy nor too strong in taste, making the noodles easy to eat.

-The noodles are somewhat thick with a soft chewy texture.
-Absorbing the flavor of the broth well, the Char-siu pork is tasty but a bit spongy, as also seen in other similar Japanese instant ramen cups.
+The noodles are somewhat thick with a soft chewy texture to them.
+Soaking up the flavor of the broth well, the Char-Siu pork is tasty but a little bit spongy, as also seen in other similar Japanese instant ramens.

 Ingredients and Nutrition Facts

-Based on the nutrition facts, a cup of the Myojo Chuka Soba Tomita instant ramen (102g) has 404 kcal and contains 6.8 g of salt equivalents (Noodles and Toppings: 2.1 g, Broth: 4.7 g).
+Based on the nutrition facts label, the Myojo Chuka Soba Tomita instant ramen has 404 kcal per serving (102 grams) and contains 6.8 grams of salt equivalents (Noodles and Garnishes: 2.1 g, Broth: 4.7 g).